 \section{Abstract}

-We investigate the deformation dependence of the moment of inertia $\cal J$ for light nuclei $^{24}$Mg and $^{20}$Ne and find regimes where $\cal J$ decreases with increasing the axial quadrupole deformation $\beta$, at variance with the generally expected increasing trend.
-The study is based on quadrupole constrained calculations using three cranking approaches for $\cal J$ (Inglis-Belyaev, Thouless-Valatin, adiabatic time-dependent Hartree-Fock) and representative set of Skyrme forces (SVbas, SkM* and SLy6).
-The calculations cover a wide deformation range 0 $< \beta < $ 1.2.
-The anomalous regime with $d{\cal J}/d\beta<0$ starts at about $\beta=0.5$ for $^{24}$Mg and $\beta=0.7$ for $^{20}$Ne, where the pairing already breaks down.
-The unusual trend of $\cal J$ is explained by a shell structure effect: specific evolution of few dominant particle-hole (1ph) configurations with $\beta$.
-The analysis of experimental data for the ground-state rotational bands in $^{24}$Mg and $^{20}$Ne shows that such anomalous effect indeed can take place at low spins.
-For comparison, the dependence ${\cal J}(\beta)$ in a standard medium-mass deformed nucleus $^{170}$Hf is also inspected.
+The dependence of the moment of inertia $\cal J$ on the pairing and axial quadrupole deformation $\beta$ in $^{24}$Mg and $^{20}$Ne was investigated.
+The study is based on quadrupole-constrained calculations with three cranking approaches for $\cal J$ (Inglis-Belyaev, Thouless-Valatin, adiabatic time-dependent Hartree-Fock) and a representative set of Skyrme forces (SVbas, SkM*, SLy6).
+At variance with macroscopic collective models, the calculations predict the specific regime $d{\cal J}/d\beta<0$ at $\beta \ge 0.5$ ($^{24}$Mg) and $\beta \ge 0.6$ ($^{20}$Ne), where the pairing breaks down.
+This regime is explained by two effects: full break up of the pairing and specific evolution of a {\it single} dominant particle-hole (1ph) configuration with $\beta$.
+The analysis of experimental data for the ground-state rotational bands in $^{24}$Mg and $^{20}$Ne shows that such regime is possible at low spins.